Introduction¶

 bash).

-You can now test your client againt the SCIGNE Cloud service:
+You can now test your client against the SCIGNE Cloud service:

 $ openstack server list -c ID -c Name -c Status -c Image